nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_desktop/cookbook/use-local-ai-models-to-privately-chat-with-google-drive.md

 ## How It Works

-Google Drive for Desktop syncs your Google Drive files to your computer, while LocalDocs integrates these files into your LLM chats using embedding models.
-These models find semantically similar snippets from your files to enhance the context of your interactions.
+Google Drive for Desktop syncs your Google Drive files to your computer, while LocalDocs maintains a database of these synced for use by your local LLM.
+As your Google Drive updates, LocalDocs will automatically detect file changes and get up to date.
+LocalDocs is powered by [Nomic Embedding](https://docs.nomic.ai/atlas/capabilities/embeddings) models which find semantically similar snippets from your files to enhance the context of your interactions.

-To learn more about embedding models and explore further, refer to the [Nomic Python SDK documentation](https://docs.nomic.ai/atlas/guides/embeddings).